Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: UL JCAS Sensing

 \subsection{CSI Estimation}

 The CSI may be estimated based on, e.g., the LS method using the training sequences in the preamble~\cite{2010MIMO}.
 We assume that a transmit beamforming (BF) with the BF vector ${\bf{w}}_{T}$ is used.
-Ignoring the details of training sequences and estimation method, we present the UL CSI estimation at the $n$th subcarrier of the $m$th packet as
+Ignoring the details of training sequences and estimation method, we present the UL CSI estimated by LS method at the $n$th subcarrier of the $m$th packet as